Nine months after giving birth to her son and one month shy of her 40th birthday, Charlenne Miranda’s world was turned upside down.

 “It’s important to get diagnosed early, because the earlier you’re diagnosed, the less intensive treatment will be, and the greater the chance of a cure,” Dr. Malin said.

 Roughly half of all women who get screening mammograms will have a false positive result in a 10-year period.
 That doesn’t mean you should skip the test.
 Most breast cancer is detected by mammogram before symptoms appear, Dr. Malin said, which is why mammography is so important.

 The test may detect breast irregularities that can be further examined with techniques, such as a biopsy to help determine a cancer diagnosis.
 Talk with your doctor to determine what kind of screening plan works best for you given your health, age and family history of breast cancer.

-Only 5 to 10 percent of all breast cancers are caused by genetic factors, such as gene mutations that significantly increase a person’s chance of developing breast and other cancers during their lifetime.
+Only 5% to 10% of all breast cancers are caused by genetic factors, such as gene mutations that significantly increase a person’s chance of developing breast and other cancers during their lifetime.
 Ask your doctor whether genetic testing makes sense for you.

-- Breast changes are normal, but don’t ignore symptoms that persist.
+4. Breast changes are normal, but don’t ignore symptoms that persist

 Breasts come in all shapes and sizes, and they can change based on a woman’s age, menstrual cycle and other factors.
 Breast lumps, rashes and discharge are common, and these things don’t necessarily mean you have cancer.
 If you notice changes to your breast that persist, Dr. Malin advises seeking evaluation.

 “It most likely won’t be cancer,” she said.
 “Don’t be so scared that you avoid getting it evaluated.
 And, if the symptom persists after an initial course of treatment, such as an antibiotic or cream, make sure you follow up with your doctor or see a specialist.”

 Rarer symptoms such as bloody nipple discharge or hard lumps in the breast or under the armpit should be checked out right away.